Techzaa-Interview/Backend-Interview-QnA/README.md

 7. **How can you manage and optimize database connections in a PHP application?**

 8. **What are PHP’s error reporting levels and how can they be configured?**

+9. **What are some common PHP design patterns and how do they improve code organization and reusability?**